Relocation Guide

 • Initial expenses: Buyers must consider taxes, legal fees, registration costs, and potential renovations.

-• Administrative process: Transactions require due diligence, official documents, and certified translations.
+• Administrative process: Transactions require due diligence, official documents, and, in some cases, certified translations.

 • Lower flexibility: Selling or renting out a property takes time and depends on market conditions.